-- APP_NAME: The name of your app - APP VERSON: The version of your app - APP AUTHOR: The name of the author of the app - APP CONTACT: Contact information of the app - APP DEBUG: Toggle debug mode - APP_BASEDIR: Use this to specify the base dir on the webserver where your project is located in - APP SESSION: Toggle here whether you want to use sessions in your app - DB ENABLE: Set to true if you want to connect to a database - DB HOST: The host address for your database connection - DB USER: The database user name - DB PASSWORD: The database password - DB PORT: The port which shall be used for connection - DB DATABASE: The name of the actual database - DB DRIVER: The driver to be used.
-Currently only MySQL is supported - SMTP_FROMNAME: Specify the name of the sender, e.g. your application name - SMTP_FROMADDRESS: Specify the e-mail address which shall be used as the sender address - SMTP HOST: Hostname or address of the SMTP server - SMTP_PORT: Port to connect through, e.g. 587 for TLS encrypted connection - SMTP USERNAME: Login name for the server - SMTP PASSWORD: Login password for the server - SMTP ENCRYPTION: Either ,tls' or ,smtps'.
+- APP_NAME: The name of your app - APP_VERSON: The version of your app - APP AUTHOR: The name of the author of the app - APP CONTACT: Contact information of the app - APP DEBUG: Toggle debug mode - APP_BASEDIR: Use this to specify the base dir on the webserver where your project is located in - APP_TIMEZONE: Set a custom timezone by specifying a valid timezone identifier or just null or an empty string if you want to use the system default timezone - SESSION ENABLE: Toggle here whether you want to use sessions in your app - SESSION_DURATION: Time in seconds when the session shall expire or null/0 if it shall expire when closing browser/tab - SESSION NAME: Specify an alternative session cookie name - DB ENABLE: Set to true if you want to connect to a database - DB HOST: The host address for your database connection - DB USER: The database user name - DB_PASSWORD: The database password - DB_PORT: The port which shall be used for connection - DB DATABASE: The name of the actual database - DB DRIVER: The driver to be used.
+Currently only MySQL is supported. - DB CHARSET: Charset for when connecting to the database. - SMTP FROMNAME: Specify the name of the sender, e.g. your application name - SMTP_FROMADDRESS: Specify the e-mail address which shall be used as the sender address - SMTP HOST: Hostname or address of the SMTP server - SMTP PORT: Port to connect through, e.g. 587 for TLS encrypted connection - SMTP USERNAME: Login name for the server - SMTP PASSWORD: Login password for the server - SMTP ENCRYPTION: Either ,tls' or ,smtps'. - LOG ENABLE: Boolean to toggle logging